 Early internally regulated unit, showing the separate plugs for the + and -, and the IND and B+ terminals.
 There are two IND spades, although one (nearest the designation) is not as clearly visible as the others.
+The brown/yellow comes in to one of these from the ignition warning light, then loops back into the harness and out again to the other, probably to protect the alternator if one of the plugs should become detached from the alternator.
+There may be a black earth wire on the '-' terminal.
 The rear cover seems to be a common item for 15, 16 and 17ACR units.
 Photo courtesy of Craig Locke.

 1972 alt plug, showing a single large brown and the smaller brown/yellow (photo David Bolton)

 Bee's alternator showing the two large and one small spade.
 Definitely a replacement unit as the voltage regulator is a 21TR with a 1987 date code.

 Looking straight into the connector, the two large spades do seem to be connected together.

 The (1973) harness plug, showing the large output wire in the middle, and a smaller gauge brown wire on the other large spade, plus the brown/yellow.

 An A115-45 alternator from a Metro, the two large spades are definitely connected together here.

 Image from Moss USA showing a 'standard' three-pin socket with two large output spades and the smaller Indicator spade, but also two additional spades which aren't used.